-Consideration should be given to engage a knowledgeable consultant to survey past and current employees to identify and, if appropriate, help resolve areas of dissatisfaction that are contributing to the problem.
+Consideration should be given to engage a knowledgeable consultant with experience in state government and in working with control agencies to survey past and current employees to identify and, if appropriate, help resolve areas of dissatisfaction that are contributing to the problem.

-Staff from both departments also recommended, during the interviews, revisiting the Investigator Assistant classification to reduce reliance on sworn investigators performing tasks that could be accomplished by non-sworn personnel.
+Staff from both departments also recommended, during the interviews, revisiting the MBC Investigator Assistant classification to reduce reliance on sworn investigators performing tasks that could be accomplished by non-sworn personnel.

-Recommendation #7: Common Server
+Recommendation #8: Common Server

 One of the recommendations of the Monitor's reports and the previous Report to the Legislature, Vertical Enforcement, was to implement an "information technology system interoperable with the current system used at DOJ".
-The MBC and AG have agreed to an interoperable database and are in the process of obtaining necessary approvals.
-Although immediate implementation may consequently not be feasible at this time, there was support from many of those interviewed for implementation of a common or shared server accessible to both DAGs and investigators for storage of common documents and their calendars as an interim measure.
+The MBC and AG have agreed to an interoperable database and are in the process of obtaining necessary control agency approvals.
+Although immediate implementation may consequently not be feasible at this time, there was significant support from many of those interviewed for implementation of a common or shared server accessible to both DAGs and investigators for storage of common documents and their calendars as an interim measure.